mitranim/fpx/docs/html/partials/bool.md

 test(/blah/)  =  x => /blah/.test(x)
 ```

-An object produces a fuzzy test.
-Its values become tests in their own right
+A dictionary produces a fuzzy test.
+Its properties become tests in their own
-(recursively).
-When testing a value, its properties must match them all.
+right (recursively).
+When testing a value, its properties must match all of
+these tests.

 ```js
 test({})               =  x => isObject(x)